 Before making any changes to the metadata of a website, it’s crucial to download the metadata on said website for both future reference, to help with the rewrite, and fall back, should the new meta uploaded result in any loss of organic traffic (traffic sourced from Google) or a decrease in CTR.

-There are a number of tools and methods available to download the current meta of a website, but one we regularly return to is the meta tag extractor built by Buzzstream.
+Screaming Frog is the best tool for downloading a site’s metadata, but it does require a license.
+If you need a free solution, try the meta tag extractor built by Buzzstream.
 After submitting our list of URLs to the tool we can download the supplied CSV file and copy/paste the data into our pre-prepared meta creation spreadsheet:

 Next, before we move onto the writing process, we’re going to look to our competitors.
-We do this to find Unique Selling Points (USPs) that have already been shown to work time and time again.
+We do this to find Unique Selling Points (USPs) that work time and time again.

-Using Unique Selling Points In Meta Titles And Descriptions
+Using Unique Selling Points In Page Titles And Meta Descriptions

-Every day, tens of thousands of businesses across the world are running A/B tests on Google’s SERPs — spending tens of thousands of Dollars and Pounds in the process.
-Where?
-Here:
+Every day, businesses across the world are running A/B tests on Google’s SERPs — spending serious cash in the process.

-Google’s Adwords program is built upon testing what works and what doesn’t.
-In well-established industries, it’s highly likely that companies have been testing which USPs work best to earn a click for several years.
-By reviewing the ads at the top and bottom of a Google results page, you can pick up important points that may have been missed during the keyword research process.
+Google’s Adwords program works through a cycle of testing and improving.
+In well-established industries, it’s likely that companies have tested which USPs work best to earn a click for several years.
+By reviewing the ads at the top and bottom of a Google results page, you can pick up important points that we might have missed during the keyword research process.

-In the below example there are a number of keywords that we may find useful for our own plumbing clients, some of which we may not have considered during our own keyword research process.
-These include:
+In the example below, there is a list of keywords that we may find useful for our own plumbing clients, some of which we may not have considered during our own keyword research process.
+These include the following:

 - Fast Response